 The data is clear when it comes to training; you can't train a poor performer and make him or her exceptional.
-Instead of throwing your agency's dollars at people thinking the training is what will make them successful, you have to start with the right person
+Instead of throwing your organization's dollars at people thinking the training is what will make them successful, you have to start with the right person.

 "You can't take an average employee and make him exceptional with training," says Select Advantage President Geoff Rodgers.
 "They have to bring something to the equation."

 What Rodgers recommends is looking at the behavioral mindset.
-"If you look at your top-performers, they're going to come in a variety of personalities, but the common denominator is going to be in the choices they make; how they see look out for the public, how they look out for their riders, how they look out for other drivers on the road, and how they represent and support the organization's goals and mission.
+"If you look at your top-performers, they're going to come in a variety of personalities, but the common denominator is going to be in the choices they make; how they see look out for the public, how they look out for others, and how they represent and support the organization's goals and mission."